When to Use

 Step 6: Report on accountability performance

-Document the number of feedback items received, their classification, response times, and programme adaptations triggered.
+Document the number of feedback items received, their classification, response times, and program adaptations triggered.
 This reporting serves both donor accountability and internal learning.

 Key Components